 I left home decades ago, but that doesn't mean my dear mama doesn't still worry about me when I go out on backpacking trips.
 Maybe in your case it's your spouse, or the employees at work that want to make sure you make it back in one piece to sign payroll checks.
-For their peace of mind, the SPOT Personal Satellite Messenger is just the thing.
-Also, many race event coordinators are now mandating SPOT usage for their events, and we work with participants and organizers for competitive events across the country every year - biking, canoeing, adventure racing, kayaks, sailing, rallies, and hang gliding as examples.
+For their peace of mind, the SPOT Personal Satellite Messenger we rent is just the thing to keep folks back home happy.
+Also, many race event coordinators are now mandating SPOT usage for their events, and we rent SPOT units to participants and organizers for competitive events across the country every year - biking, canoeing, adventure racing, kayaks, sailing, rallies, and hang gliding as examples.
 See our video on renting the SPOT for use in races and team events, or if you prefer a quick read on the subject, check out our informational page on SPOT rentals and races.

 SPOT is much more flexible than so-called Personal Locator Beacons, and works even when cell phone coverage is long-lost.
 See our video referenced below, but note that is for an older model - we're just too lazy to do another one with the latest model.
 This one we rent now is faster and smaller.
 From the trail or other adventure: